Some Not So Common Interview Questions You Should Always Ask at the End of an Interview

 The interview is your time to prove that you are, in fact, qualified for the role and the best person to fill the opening.
 But don’t forget that you’re also interviewing the company, the team and the manager that you’d be working for, should you be offered the position and accept.

-There is, however, one question that should be asked at the end of every single interview: “What is your hiring process?”.
+There is, however, one common interview question that should be asked at the end of every single interview: “What is your hiring process?”.
 This can be brought up at the end of the phone screen if the situation warrants it or a bit further into the process, like during an in-person interview.

 Regardless of when you ask, it’s important that you do ask.
 This will relieve all kinds of what-if thoughts running through your head in the days following the interview and can provide clear direction on what your next steps should be.
 If a company is looking to hire right away then you can expect to hear back from them quickly and you want to be prepared for a quick hiring process.
 So, you may want to think ahead and prepare for a second interview or reach out to potential references to see if they’re comfortable being contacted about your past performance.